NOTE FOR PARENTS

-A single agency may need hands-on assistance from IPSL participants (direct service) or assistance in the background building capacity (indirect service) so that the agency can one day experience more stability in the delivery of its services.
-Either way, both direct and indirect service are needed to accomplish the goals.
-Each is valuable.
-In actuality, because nearly all non-profits experience resource scarcity, IPSL participants do a little bit of everything.
-And this is as it should be.
-Nothing says "I'm a partner in your community" more than a willingness on the part of a service-learning™ participant not only to do higher tasks, but also occasionally to pick up a broom and sweep the floor so that the setting is clean and presentable.
+A single agency may need hands-on assistance from IPSL participants (direct service) or assistance in the background building capacity (indirect service), so that the agency can one day experience more stability in the delivery of its services.
+Either way, both direct and indirect service are needed to accomplish the goals as each is valuable.
+In actuality, because nearly all non-profits experience resource scarcity, IPSL participants do a little bit of everything, as it should be.
+Nothing says, "I'm a partner in your community," more than a willingness on the part of a service-learning™ participant not only to do higher tasks, but also to occasionally to pick up a broom and sweep the floor so that the setting is clean and presentable.
 Such actions serve to break down stereotypes about Americans, and build relationships based on equality.
 That is why many of the service agencies with which we work have been our partners for years.

-The IPSL website lists areas of service, and a few examples for each program site.
+Within the description of our undergraduate programs, we list the areas of service and a few examples of the service organizations for each program site.
 This list is not exhaustive, nor static.
-The types of work listed do not each represent a distinct agency; they represent the types of work that IPSL participants can expect to encounter at the different service agencies with which we work.
+The types of work listed do not each represent a distinct organization; they represent the types of work that IPSL participants can expect to encounter at the different service agencies with which we work.
 The number and selection of service agencies may change at any time.
-Sometimes there are logistical (transportation, scheduling, etc.) issues that arise that complicate certain service agency placements and make them unworkable.
+Sometimes there are logistical (transportation, scheduling, etc.) issues that arise and can complicate certain service agency placements and make them unworkable.
 Sometimes students need to be proficient in the local language in order to serve in a particular agency.
-Also, we do not place too many students in any one agency.
-Doing so would undermine the immersion environment for which IPSL programs are known.
+Also, we do not place many students in any one agency as doing so, would undermine the immersion environment for which IPSL programs are known.

 Each IPSL program is a little different, and we encourage you to explore the pages that describe the particular program in which your son/daughter wishes to participate.
 However, all IPSL programs do share some common features: